 - Any doula, meditation or spiritual courses.

-- Fitness courses such as personal training, Pilates, boxing, yoga, or teacher training.
+- Fitness courses such as personal training, pilates, boxing, yoga, or teacher training.

 (Related: How To Show Hard Skills On Your Resume).